-The Lown Scholars Program has been established in honor of Dr. Bernard Lown, a world-renowned cardiologist and activist, whose career has advanced public health globally.
-The Program is designed to create an international cadre of talented health professionals in low and middle income countries (LMICs) who will use public health tools and strategies to prevent cardiovascular disease and promote cardiac health.
-Our goal is to encourage and support teaching, research and training that will help prevent cardiovascular disease around the world, especially in LMICs.
+The Lown Scholars Program was established in honor of Dr. Bernard Lown, a world-renowned cardiologist and activist, whose career has advanced public health globally.
+The Program is designed to create an international cadre of talented health professionals in low and middle income countries (LMICs) who will use public health tools and strategies to prevent non-communicable diseases, particularly diseases of the cardiovascular system, and promote lifelong health.
+Our goal is to encourage and support teaching, research and training that will help prevent disease around the world, especially in LMICs.

-The Lown Scholars program funds Visiting Scholars and Lown Fellows:
+The Lown Scholars Program Funds Visiting Scholars and Fellows

-Lown Visiting Scholars are scientists or clinicians who have a position in their home country and most are not degree candidates at Harvard Chan School.
-They may be relatively junior professionals, who are seeking to build up their skills as they establish their careers, or they may be well established leaders in their home country who wish to work with peer researchers at the Harvard Chan School, or they may fall somewhere in between.
-They spend variable amounts of time – typically a few weeks to a few months -working with a mentor at the Harvard Chan School for additional training or collaboration that will further their work in the field of non-communicable disease prevention.
+Lown Visiting Scholars are scientists, clinicians or policy makers who have a position in their home country.
+Most are not degree candidates at the Harvard Chan School.
+They may be relatively junior professionals who are seeking to develop their skills as they launch their careers, or they may be well established leaders in their home countries who wish to work with peer researchers at the Harvard Chan School, or they may fall somewhere in between.
+They spend variable amounts of time – typically a few weeks to a few months – working with a mentor at the Harvard Chan School for additional training or collaboration that will further their work in the field of non-communicable disease prevention.
 While scholars are funded one year at a time, the awards are renewable, and often continue for several years.

-The Program provides funding for training and mentoring to clinicians, scientists, policy makers, nurses and other health practitioners in the fields of nutrition, epidemiology, pathophysiology and optimal management of heart disease and other related non-communicable disease.
-The program focuses on the prevention of cardiovascular disease, both primary and secondary.
+The Lown Scholars Program provides funding for training and mentoring to clinicians, scientists, policy makers, nurses and other health practitioners in the fields of nutrition, epidemiology, pathophysiology and optimal management of non-communicable disease.
+The program focuses on the primary and secondary prevention of non-comunicable diseases, with a focus on conditions that affect the cardiovascular system.
 This is achieved by integrated multidisciplinary training and collaborations encompassing the fields of physiology, nutrition, epidemiology, environmental health, noninvasive clinical cardiology, economics and health care delivery.
-The Program enables scholars to return to their home countries or another LMIC to implement preventive strategies related to cardiovascular disease and to practice cost-effective, evidence-based cardiology and public health.
-The scholars serve as role models in their communities, advocating a preventive approach to cardiovascular disease.
+The Program enables scholars to return to their home countries or another LMIC to implement preventive strategies related to non-communicable disease and to practice cost-effective, evidence-based public health.
+The scholars serve as role models in their communities, advocating a preventive approach to non-communicable disease.

 While at the Harvard Chan School, Lown Scholars are encouraged to identify innovative applications of nutritional, biologic, behavioral and health policy approaches to the clinical practice and public policy dimensions of cardiovascular disease.
 They design and execute a research project relevant to or located in their home country or another LMIC, and participate in selected appropriate courses and activities.